Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Overview of Video Analytics

-\item \textit{Object Detection}: When humans look at an image or a video, we can locate and recognize objects of interest within a matter of milliseconds.
-Object detection is a CV technique for locating and recognizing objects in images or videos.
-Nowadays, object detection algorithms typically leverage deep neural networks (DNNs) to achieve high accuracy and can be classified into two categories: two-stage and one-stage \cite{ODSurvey}. \begin{itemize} \item \textit{Two-stage}: A two-stage object detector first extracts regions (i.e., local areas of a image) that potentially contain objects, and then makes a separate prediction for each of these regions.
-An early approach is to leverage background subtraction to detect regions with motion and apply a CNN-based classifier to label them.
-Faster region-based convolutional neural network (RCNN) \cite{FasterRCNN} represents a state-of-the-art (SOTA) two-stage detectors, which exploit a region proposal network (RPN) to generate region proposals and performs classification for these regions separately. \item \textit{One-stage}: A one-stage object detector, on the other hand, simply applies a single DNN model to conduct end-to-end object localization and recognition.
-Both tasks are cast as an unified regression problem.
-The most widely-known one-stage detectors are the Yolo family \cite{Yolo1,Yolo2,Yolo3} and the SSD family \cite{SSD}.
+\item \textit{Object Detection}: Object detection involves locating and recognizing objects in frames.
+Traditional object detection methods first identify regions of interest (RoIs), using image processing methods like background subtraction \cite{od_background}, frame differencing \cite{od_fd}, and optical flow \cite{od_of,od_of2}.
+Once these regions are detected, they are classified using an object classifier.
+Nowadays, object detection algorithms typically leverage deep neural networks (DNNs) to achieve high accuracy and can be classified into two categories: two-stage and one-stage \cite{ODSurvey}. \begin{itemize} \item \textit{Two-stage}: A two-stage object detector first extracts RoIs, and then makes a separate prediction for each of these regions.
+Faster region-based convolutional neural network (RCNN) \cite{FasterRCNN} represents a classical two-stage detector.
+It employs a region proposal network (RPN) to generate region proposals and performs classification on these regions separately. \item \textit{One-stage}: A one-stage object detector, in contrast, simply applies a single DNN model for both object localization and recognition.
+The two tasks are cast as a unified regression problem.
+The most widely-known one-stage detectors include the YOLO family \cite{Yolo1,Yolo2,Yolo3} and the SSD family \cite{SSD}.
 In general, one-stage detectors are much faster but less accurate than two-stage ones. \end{itemize}